 👉🏽 Tip: High estrogen symptoms stem both from the direct effects of the hormone and from estrogen’s indirect effects on mast cells and histamine.

 The fact that perimenopausal symptoms stem largely from losing progesterone, not estrogen, is why progesterone, not estrogen, can be the better treatment.
-Also, just as a little reassurance, it is possible to conceive during perimenopause.
+And just as a little reassurance, it is possible to conceive during perimenopause.

-For treatment ideas, see Hormone Repair Manual where I discuss my favourite combo of magnesium plus taurine as well as modern body-identical hormone therapy including transdermal estrogen (Estradot) and natural progesterone (Prometrium or Utrogestan).
+For treatment ideas, see my book Hormone Repair Manual where I discuss my favourite combo of magnesium plus taurine as well as modern body-identical hormone therapy including transdermal estrogen (Estradot) and natural progesterone (Prometrium or Utrogestan).